ajgallego/document-image-binarization/README.md

 | Salzinnes    | SAM     | https://cantus.simssa.ca/manuscript/133/                    |

-The ground truth of Ensiedeln and Salzinnes is available for download at the following link:
+The ground truth of Ensiedeln and Salzinnes is available at the following link:

 https://forms.gle/nSi3BZz7iammgRXWA